FletcherWill/enigma-machine/README.md

 ### Enigma Machine Background

-The enigma machine is a substitution cipher where after every letter the substitutoin is changed.
-This is implemented using a series of permutations of the letters called rotors, a reflector, and a plugboard.
-There are three rotating rotors in an enigma machine.
-To encrypt/decrypt a message, the users must agree on a starting position for the three rotors.
-After each letter, one or more of rotors rotates causing the substition to change.
-The reflector is a special fixed permutation where if a letter x maps to a letter y, then y maps to x.
-This is important because it allows for decryption.
-Lastly, the plugboard allows for some subset of the letters to be swapped.
-When a key is pressed, the letter goes through
+The enigma machine is a substitution cipher where after every letter the substitution is changed.
+This is implemented using a series of swapping mechanisms: a _plugboard_, three _rotors_, and a _reflector_.
+All of these components represent some kinds of permutations, with an addition of shifting in each rotor.
+A more detailed spec for each component can be found below:

+1. The plugboard is a symmetric permutation, where if $x$ is mapped to $y$ then $y$ is mapped to $x$.
+2. A rotor's permutation ensures that no letter maps into itself.
+3. The reflector has a permutation which combines both properties from the plugboard and the rotor.

+Given a configuration of the three components, a letter would be encrypted through the following sequence:

-1. the plugboard,
+1. The input is fed into the plugboard,
-2. the three rotors in order,
+2. The three rotors in order left-middle-right,
-3. the reflector,
+3. The reflector, which "reflect",
-4. the three rotors in reverse order,
+4. The three rotors, now in order right-middle-left,
-5. and finally the plugboard
+5. The plugboard again before output.

-and the the enigma machine returns the resulting letter.
-Note that there are many variants of the enigma machine but this is the one we chose to model.

 ### Model and Visualization